chao-tic/chao-tic.github.io/_drafts/tls.markdown

 The reason why the offset is constant for the _first_ case is due to the fact the compiler knows ahead of time both the variable's offset _and_ the position of the executable's TLS block.
 Whereas for case 2, the compiler only has partial knowledge.

 The compiler knows that the TLS variable will be located somewhere within the _static TLS_.
 Because the compiler knows `foo_tls` is externally defined and it also knows it's defined in _libfoo.so_ which is one of the direct library dependencies of the executable _main_.
-Remember static TLS contains TLS variables defined in the executable and shared objects that get loaded before the executable's `main` function is reached.
+Remember static TLS contains TLS variables defined in the executable _and_ shared objects that get loaded before the executable's `main` function is reached.

 So the compiler knows `foo_tls` is in the static TLS, it just doesn't know its precise offset within the static TLS (or its offset from the TCB).
+As unlike executables, the dynamic linker doesn't provide any guarantee for the order (therefore their module IDs) in which shared objects get loaded.

 To bridge this gap, some form of runtime mechanism is necessary.
 This is where the mysterious `0x200fd8` comes into play.

 In order to delving deeper into this _mechanism_, we'll need to know about [relocation](https://en.wikipedia.org/wiki/Relocation_(computing)).
 Eli Bendersky has written [some](https://eli.thegreenplace.net/2011/08/25/load-time-relocation-of-shared-libraries/) [good](https://eli.thegreenplace.net/2011/11/03/position-independent-code-pic-in-shared-libraries/) [articles](https://eli.thegreenplace.net/2011/11/11/position-independent-code-pic-in-shared-libraries-on-x64) about ELF relocation.
 It's recommended to have basic understanding of why relocation is needed and how it works before reading further.

-However if you are really brimming over with patience-defying curiosity _right now_ and so eager to soldier on without reading about relocation, an extremely simplified explanation goes like this: Relocation is required because the compiler doesn't know where the variables defined in shared objects are located at runtime, so a [Global Offset Table](https://en.wikipedia.org/wiki/Global_Offset_Table) (GOT) is set aside by the compiler and only gets filled in the appropriate offset values at runtime by the dynamic linker.
+However if you are really brimming over with patience-defying curiosity _right now_ and so eager to soldier on without reading about relocation, an extremely simplified explanation goes like this: Relocation is required because the compiler doesn't know where the variables defined in shared objects are located at runtime, so a [Global Offset Table](https://en.wikipedia.org/wiki/Global_Offset_Table) (GOT) is set aside by the compiler and only gets filled in the appropriate location values at runtime by the dynamic linker.

-Tying back to our discussion about the `foo_tls` offset, because the compiler doesn't know what the externally defined TLS variable `foo_tls`'s offset in static TLS is, it creates an entry in the global offset table leaving a [note](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/elf.h;h=7e2b072a7f75451c0faeb47013b6b93c2fc575a2;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l3334) (`R_X86_64_TPOFF64`) about how the offset should be calculated.
+Tying back to our discussion about the `foo_tls` offset, because the compiler doesn't know what the externally defined TLS variable `foo_tls`'s offset in the static TLS is, at build time it creates an entry in the global offset table leaving a [note](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/elf.h;h=7e2b072a7f75451c0faeb47013b6b93c2fc575a2;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l3334) (`R_X86_64_TPOFF64`) about how the offset should be calculated.

 Running _readelf_ on our executable to dump its relocation information: